 - Continuity Drift: The first story arc establishes a strict policy against the puppies leaving the yard of their house.
 These (without any explicit indication) get gradually more relaxed until he can just casually wander out of his yard.

-- Continuity Nod: The bows Fluffy and Ruffy wear a similar to the one Lady wore when she was a puppy (even if that was because she was a Christmas present).
+- Continuity Nod: The bows Fluffy and Ruffy wear are similar to the one Lady wore when she was a puppy.

 - A Day in the Limelight: The story arc where Tramp tries prove he's a good provider for his family and the arc where the other puppies are named are the only arcs to star someone other than Scamp.